Lam2026/LaboratoryReport/README.md

 #### Effects of the parameter change on accuracy, processing speed and robustness

 I. Accuracy.
-Two shape tips can be observed in the bottom right corner of the trajectory in Set A corresponding to the presence of tall building while the accuracy of Set C near the tall building (located near the bottom right corner) performs better than Set A. For the remaining proportion of the trajectory plots, both Set A and Set C has a relative high accuracy in open street environment and a small degraded accuracy for the environments with medium-height buildings and narrow streets.
-However, the accuracy of Set C in the wide street is worse than Set A.
+For the trajectory in the straight-line wide street section, the trajectory in Set C is more close to a straight-line trajectory than Set A, implying that Set C is more accurate than Set A in this section.
+For the other sections, no observable accuracy differences between Set A and Set C.

 II.
 Processing Speed.
 There is no significant change in computation time in processing Set A and Set C.